 How to avoid these situations?These situations generally occurs when Project managers / Scrum Master / Dev Managers are not seriously tracking the project progress.

-But this does not mean that Test team should not do this.
+But this does not mean that Software Test team should not do this.
 At-least before one week of the testing deadline (depends upon your project length), Testing team should start raising concerns about the health of software.

 Starting informing the stakeholders that which all features blocked form testing with these issues.